VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 This `create_app` factory function does a few important things.

-1. It instantiates an instance of the `Flask` object to creat the app
+1. It instantiates an instance of the `Flask` object to create the app
 2. We alter the app's `json_encoder` to properly work with mongoengine objects
 3. We register 2 blueprints to the app.
 You'll probably register several more for your app.